oustaman/l5-awdd-block-template/the-brief.md

 - **SP4** - Usability testing
 - **SP5** - The Guide &amp; Portfolio completed

-Most weeks your team will attend a meeting with tutors to discuss your progress, address issues and answer questions.
+Most weeks, your team will attend a meeting with tutors to discuss your progress, address issues and answer questions.

-As well as building a web site you are creating a portfolio of evidence.
+As well as building a web site, you are creating a portfolio of evidence.
 Each of these elements has its own brief.

 ## Briefs &amp; Marksheets

-Using the briefs and mark sheets for each submission point in conjunction with this client brief will help ensure that you are delivering the required elements at each stage.
+Using the briefs and mark sheets for each submission point in conjunction with this client brief will help ensure that you deliver the required elements at each stage.

 **Any questions?** Ask the tutors at your next sprint meeting.
-Decide if it is it a question for the tutor or a question for the client.
+Decide if it is a question for the tutor or for the client.